Home » Asia Cup Winners List (1984–2026): Year-Wise Champions

 FAQs

-Sri Lanka has reached the Asia Cup final 12 times, winning 6 titles and finishing runner-up on 6 occasions.
+Sri Lanka has reached the Asia Cup final 12 times, winning 6 titles and finishing as runner-up 6 times.